PiciAkk/maszkimum-alert/README.md

 # maszkimum-alert
-Alerting app based on the Maszkimum web API
+Alerting mobile app based on the Maszkimum web API